microsoft/WindowsAppSDK/docs/faq.md

 as your apps will load code that can be improved and reduced in size over time.
 For performance at app launch, there'll probably be a net neutral effect.

-## Will Project Reunion would help alleviate the burden of app compatibility testing
+## Will Project Reunion help with app-compat testing of new Windows versions??
-## required with each new version of Windows 10?

 Yes.
 Project Reunion components will work downlevel to at least Windows 10 version 1809 and in future